bailey27/cppcryptfs/README.md

 under another instance of cppcryptfs or gocryptfs, then setting the time to live to too high of a value may result in errors if the filesystem is modified on the other machine.

-If you are not syncing the filesystem between two concurrently running instances of cppcryptfs/gocryptfs, then there is no reason to not set the cache time to live to a high value or to infinite.
+If you are not syncing the filesystem between two concurrently running instances of cppcryptfs or gocryptfs, then there is no reason to not set the cache time to live to a high value or to infinite.

 **Case insensitive**